riyaahhh/Brain_Bubble/README.md

 Frontend: Flutter

-Storage: Local storage / SQLite / Firebase (depending on what you’re using)
+Storage: Firebase (depending on what you’re using)

 💡 Future Enhancements